leosartaj/build-yocto/build-yocto-rpi/Readme.md

-Image for building for rasberry pi using yocto warrior release
+Image for building for rasberry pi using yocto warrior release.
+Adds meta-raspberrypi layer

 ### Usage